lanfeitiao/lanfeitiao/README.md

 🔁 I made the jump from NGO research and education into software and data science

-🎓 Currently studying at Codam College in the Netherlands, gaining a solid foundation in CS through project-based work in C and C++
+🎓 Currently studying at Codam College in Amsterdam, gaining a solid foundation in CS through project-based work in C and C++

 🧠 Previously trained in Statistics (Sun Yat-sen University & Peking University, China) and Migration Studies (Oxford University, UK)